The mission of Dallas Theological Seminary is to

 Thirty-six semester hours of coursework are required as a minimum for graduation.
 Nine hours are prescribed in Biblical Exposition courses, 9 are prescribed in Theological Studies courses, 4 are in Pastoral Ministries, and 2 are required for a summative research project.
 The remaining 13 hours are taken in free electives in courses of interest to the student.

 The program normally requires a minimum of two years of study.
 Some exceptions to the two-year limit apply for those who have previous advanced theological study or prior extensive undergraduate studies in religion and/or other appropriate foundational areas, thus allowing some students to finish the program in as little as one year.
 Contact the Admissions Office or Advising Center for more information.
 Students may pursue this degree on a year-round basis or during summers.
 By taking only one course per term (fall, spring, summer), students can still complete the program in four years.
-All work leading to the MBTS must, however, be completed within five years from the time of matriculation.
+All work leading to the MBTS must, however, be completed within six years from the time of matriculation.
 Extension of this limit requires approval of the Credits Committee.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

 Since courses necessary to complete the MBTS are also available in Chinese, interested students may earn the MBTS in Chinese through the seminary’s Chinese Online Studies program and by taking some courses in residence at the seminary’s Hong Kong extension.
 More information on the MBTS in Chinese and on online courses in Chinese is available in